Accessibility Standards for Customer Service

 Customers, who wish to provide feedback on the way Elmira Golf Club provides services to people with disabilities are invited to send us an email, leave a phone message, in writing or in person.
 All feedback will be directed to the Manager.
 Customers can expect to hear back within 5 business days from the time of receipt.
 Complaints will be addressed according to our organization's regular complaint management procedures.

-Please Click Here to contact our General Manager with any comments, concerns, suggestions or feedback you may have.
+Please Click Here to contact our General Manager by email or call with any comments, concerns, suggestions or feedback you may have.

 Modification to this or other policies